trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 };
 ```

-The issue stems from EDDSA signature's length never being checked, allowing for appending or removing zeros from the end of the signature.
+The issue stems from the EDDSA signature's length never being checked, allowing for appending or removing zeros from the end of the signature.

 ```text
 Valid signature:   ...6a5c51eb6f946b30d